Dangerous Side Effects of Using Medications Off-Label

-Q: Can a manufacturer of a medication be held liable for dangerous side effects resulting from usage if the medication was prescribed for off-label usage?
+We often get asked the question, can a manufacturer of medication be held liable for dangerous side effects resulting from usage if the medication was prescribed for off-label usage.

 However, since manufacturers have a significant financial interest in encouraging off-label uses of their drug, some have been very successful in working around restrictions and promoting off-label use.
 This has been accomplished in a variety of ways that are considered ethical and legal, as well as ways that are a bit more sinister.